 To transmit ideas, pilgrims had to overcome the language barrier.
 In other countries, usually people spoke different languages.
 For example, Chinese is a monosyllabic and uninflected language.
 Its script is based on an ancient tradition.
 It is not quite suited for expressing abstract thought.

 Therefore, monks often had to learn languages, most commonly, Sanskrit.
 They also set a formidable task for themselves to produce new vocabulary.
 However, by interpreting the Buddhist texts, they further developed the concepts of Buddhism.

 Buddhist traditions divide texts into several types.
-First, buddhavacana or “word of the Buddha” are the sutras or scriptures.
-Shastras, or precepts, rules or treatises, represent another group of texts.
-Shastra has a similar meaning to an English suffix “-logy”, implying knowledge on a particular subject.
+First, buddhavacana or the “word of the Buddha” are the sutras or scriptures.
+Shastras, or precepts, rules, or treatises, represent another group of texts.
+Shastra has a similar meaning to an English suffix “-logy”, implying knowledge of a particular subject.
 Finally, abhidharma is an abstract and technical systematization of the Buddhist doctrine.

 Images in Buddhist Art